R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 }
 ```

-Then configure the host build.gradle to use the newly created main class:
+Then we update the host build.gradle to reference the newly created main class:

 ***host/build.gradle (application)***